switch-ch/owncloud-ansible/README.md

 ------------

 Change the `staging` and `production` files to match your setup.
-This includes IP adresses and variables.
+This includes IP addresses and variables.

 Copy the file `vars/users_example.yml` to `vars/users.yml` and add the names and keys for the admins and the developers that will need to have access to the server.

-Follow the (installation document)[2] to see what should be configured.
+Follow the [installation document][2] to see what should be configured.
 If your setup differs, you will need to adapt some of the playbooks.